darkarnium/perimeterator/README.md

 ### Components

-Perimiterator has a number of components, due to its distributed nature.
+Perimeterator has a number of components, due to its distributed nature.
 A brief overview of each of these components has been provided below.

 #### Enumerator (`enumerator.py`)